sudomesh/solar-nodes/300usd_node/r910/external_watchdog/README.md

 * Pin 11 <-> Pin 11
 * Pin 12 <-> Pin 12
 * Pin 13 <-> Pin 13

+Finally hook up a ~10 uF capacitor between RST and GND (positive to RST) on the Arduino you're using as a programmer.

 You're now ready to program the 1.8 V device via the Arduino as ISP.